 Make a note if your companions begin to oink or grunt.
 It could be due to his excitement, yanking on the leash, or other issues.

 If you observe that he exclusively oinks in particular situations, put him on a leash and hold him back from scents.

 When in doubt, contact your vet and inquire whether you should bring your puppy in.
-If anything really gets stuck in his respiratory passage, the vet can generally get it out.
+The vet can get it out if anything gets stuck in his respiratory passage.

-If he has allergies, your vet may recommend antihistamines to help ease some of the symptoms and minimize these episodes of reverse sneezing.
+If he has allergies, your vet may recommend antihistamines to help ease some symptoms and minimize these episodes of reverse sneezing.

-Answer: Dogs, like people, grunt occasionally, generating deep, guttural noises that normally signal happiness.
+Dogs, like people, occasionally grunt, generating deep, guttural noises that usually signal happiness.
 When a puppy grunts frequently, it could be a sign of agony, distress, or disease, and it should be rushed to the vet as soon as possible.

-Answer: In canines, wheezing happens whenever anything affects or inhibits the flow of air in the windpipe.
+In canines, wheezing happens whenever anything affects or inhibits airflow in the windpipe.
 This ends up resulting in airway obstruction.
 This could be triggered by airway edema and irritation.
 It happens if something becomes lodged in the windpipe.

 What does a dog’s collapsing trachea sound like?